-TurboShale, a recently incorporated Utah company and now in partnership with JRT, has acquired a process which builds upon the already proven use of Radio Frequency (RF) to produce oil from oil shale.
+TurboShale, a Utah company incorpororated in 2017, and now in partnership with JRT, has acquired a process which builds upon the already proven use of Radio Frequency (RF) to produce oil from oil shale.
 The technology can be compared to a previous multimillion USD RF test programme (“BART Programme”) conducted in the early 1980s at a site in the same Uinta Basin as, and estimated to be within approximately 20 miles of, TomCo’s Holliday Block, Utah

-TurboShale recently commenced its Field Test Programme on the Holliday Block property which is intended to prove it’s developed RF technology.
-The results from this test are expected before the end of 2018.
+During 2018, TurboShale commenced a Field Test Programme on the Holliday Block property, intended to prove it’s developed RF technology.
+Results are expected later this year.

 The Directors believe the results of the 1980s BART Programme were very encouraging – demonstrating low operating and production costs, with a good quality oil (low sulfur, high API, low pour point) being produced using this process